S4-Hosting/S4-Open-Source-We-Use/README.md

 #### MainWP - https://github.com/mainwp/mainwp
 We administer a lot of WordPress sites and we've built our own process and system for keeping tabs on updates, security issues, backups, etc. across our own and clients sites.
 At the core of this we use MainWP, which is the best solution we've found for remotely administering multiple WP installations.

+*We maintain our own fork of the MainWP Child plugin for S4 Hosting clients.*

 ---